KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Syntax: `.hdf5.isAttr[fname;oname;aname]`

--   `fname` is the HDF5 file containing the attribute
+-   `fname` is the HDF5 file containing the attribute as a string
--   `oname` is the object to which the attribute is associated
+-   `oname` is the object to which the attribute is associated as a string
--   `aname` name of the attribute
+-   `aname` name of the attribute as a string

 returns a boolean indicating if the attribute exists or not